 Although the primary focus of the seminar is science, there also will be discussion of the worldview implications of the debate over intelligent design.
-Participants will benefit from classroom instruction and interaction with prominent ID researchers and scholars.
+Participants will benefit from instruction and interaction with prominent ID researchers and scholars.
 Past seminars have included such speakers as Michael Behe, Stephen Meyer, William Dembski, Jonathan Wells, Paul Nelson, Jay Richards, Douglas Axe, Ann Gauger, Richard Sternberg, Robert Marks, Scott Minnich, and Bruce Gordon.
 The seminar is open to students who intend to pursue graduate studies in the natural sciences or the philosophy of science.
-Applicants must be college juniors or seniors or already in graduate school.
+Student applicants must be college juniors or seniors or already in graduate school.
 We also reserve spaces for a cohort of professional applicants, including postdocs, professors, scientists, teachers, pastors, or other working professionals.

 Do you have a commitment to truth and to following the evidence where it leads?
 Do you have the desire, the vision and the determination necessary to breathe new purpose into the scientific enterprise and influence its self-understanding in ways that will benefit both science and humanity?
 Apply to become one of a select group of students participating in this exciting program.